 Is the chat file parsed locally before anything is sent to a server?

-Are photos and videos excluded from processing?
+Are photos, videos, and documents excluded from upload?

 A note on admissibility